 7. ‘Somebody To Love’ – Jefferson Airplane

-Few people are able to match the high-level of vocal performance that Grace Slick gave Jefferson Airplane on ‘Somebody To Love’—one of them certainly isn’t Joey Ramone.
+Few people can match the high-level of vocal performance that Grace Slick gave Jefferson Airplane on ‘Somebody To Love’—one of them certainly isn’t Joey Ramone.
 Instead, the leading man does what any sensible punk would do and shouts and screams the blood from the back of his throat.

 6. ‘When I Was Young’ – The Animals

 Chances are, if you’re a fan of The Animals, like the Ramones are, that the band had a profound effect on you.
 The group were born out of the sixties counterculture movement and represented entirely different from the rest of pop music at the time.

 Not your usual cover song, the original is a little twisted in its own right.
 But the way the Ramones take it to the next level proves their power.

 The same can be said of the Ramones, and their cover of The Animals proves it.
 A strange and swirled sixties anthem has been given a proper punk punch-up.
 Oh, and it’s bloody brilliant.